No. 15 Wisconsin beats Rutgers 61-54 in OT

 Rutgers finished with a 44-41 rebound advantage but the Scarlet Knights committed 19 turnovers that turned into 17 points for the Badgers.

-''With them it's pick your poison,'' Rutgers coach Steve Pikiell said. ''They have the 3-point shooters and they have Happ inside.
+''With them it's pick your poison,'' Rutgers coach Steve Pikiell said. ''They have the 3-point shooters and they have Happ inside.''

 ''We're getting there,'' the first-year coach said. ''We have to figure out a way to win down the stretch and make that big bucket.''